cjekel/cjekel.github.io/_posts/2019-04-28-Compare-lstsq-performance-in-Python.md

 It appears that the CuPy least squares solver wasn't faster than NumPy until there was at least 100,000 data points.
 With 6,309,573 data points `cupy.linalg.lstsq` was about 6 times faster than `numpy.linalg.lstsq`.

 I should really run this benchmark on a computer with Intel CPU + NVIDIA GPU.
 Especially since a [previous post](https://jekel.me/2019/Adding-tensorflow-to-pwlf/) hinted that TensorFlow performs significantly better on an Intel CPU, and a Cholesky decomposition should be faster than SVD.

+NumPy was built from source using Intel MKL on the AMD FX-8350 which isn't the fastest, however it is the best supported...

 # Acknowledgements